News Articles & Website Links

 Many aircraft were lost in the Cape York area, including other B-17s, and other types of aircraft.
 We look forward to seeing a positively identification of this new aircraft wreck.
 For now, more photographic proof or evidence is required.

-Thanks to Benn Cropp, Brian Bennett, Michael Claringbould, Daniel Leahy and Peter Dunn for additional information and links.
+Thanks to Benn Cropp, Brian Bennett, Michael Claringbould, Daniel Leahy and Peter Dunn for additional information.